New Warriors: Civil War

-The New Warriors, including Microbe, Namorita, Night Thrasher and Speedball (Nova had gone into space to play a part in Marvel's Annihilation storyline), take part in a televised fight with a group of supervillains.
-During the fight, one of the supervillains, Nitro, explodes, killing 612 people, including most of the New Warriors.
-This serves as the start of the Civil War story arc.

-Throughout the story arc, five former New Warriors (Dagger, Debrii, Justice, Silhouette, and Ultra Girl) join Captain America's Secret Avengers, an underground coalition of anti-registration superheroes.
+The New Warriors, including Microbe, Namorita, Night Thrasher and Speedball (Nova had gone into space to play a part in Marvel's Annihilation storyline), take part in a televised fight with a group of supervillains in Stamford, Connecticut.
+During the fight, Nitro explodes, killing 612 civilians and most of the New Warriors.
+Speedball survives, but loses his powers.
+In the subsequent storyline Civil War, five former New Warriors (Dagger, Debrii, Justice, Silhouette, and Ultra Girl) join Captain America's Secret Avengers, an underground coalition of anti-registration superheroes.

-A listing of the Warriors on DestroyAllWarriors.com, a fictional anti-Warriors website created by Hindsight, indicates that all of the Warriors involved in the Stamford incident have been killed.
-Cameraman John Fernandez is listed as well.
-The explosion throws Speedball hundreds of miles into Upstate New York.
-Although he survived the blast, he was depowered due to a kinetic overload.
-Two unfortunate men who found his body after the blast are accidentally killed when his body releases its stored kinetic energy.

-Speedball seems to be depowered, and is imprisoned, facing criminal charges for the Stamford disaster.
+Speedball is imprisoned, facing criminal charges for the Stamford disaster.
 However, he regains his powers, which are now activated whenever he experiences pain.
 Feeling guilty for his role in the deaths of so many people, Speedball takes on the new identity of Penance and joins the government-funded Thunderbolts.
-Firestar decides to retire from the superhero business altogether, although she later appears as a member of Young Allies Former New Warrior Aegis appears in X-Factor #9, escaping from S.H.I.E.L.D.'s Superhuman Restraint Unit with the help of Jamie Madrox.
-He later dies after jumping out a window expecting his armor to protect him.
-Justice, Silhouette, Debrii, Rage, Timeslip, Zero-G (Alex Power), and Aegis all appear on the cover of Avengers: The Initiative #1 as a part of the 142 registered superheroes.
+Firestar decides to retire from the superhero business altogether, although she later appears as a member of Young Allies.

+Following the events of Civil War, former New Warrior Aegis appears in X-Factor #9, escaping from S.H.I.E.L.D.'s Superhuman Restraint Unit with the help of Jamie Madrox.
+He later dies after jumping out a window, expecting his armor to protect him.
+Justice, Silhouette, Debrii, Rage, Timeslip, Zero-G (Alex Power), and Aegis all appear in Avengers: The Initiative as part of the 142 registered superheroes.
 Justice has a prominent role in this series as trainer to the recruits.
 Turbo is a member of the Loners and a student at the Avengers Academy.
-Darkhawk has his amulet ripped off at Murderworld and Bolt dies at the hands of his former mentor Agent Zero.
+Darkhawk has his amulet ripped off at Murderworld, but later reclaims it.
+Bolt dies at the hands of his former mentor Agent Zero.